 - How one small bottle can be so versatile and fun

 - Want to make it easy?
-Skip the hard work, order from my shop, and have your favorite product delivered straight to your door – now shipping to all 50 states!
+Skip the hard work, order from my shop, and have your favorite product delivered straight to your door – now shipping across the United States!

 Why You Will Love This Guide

 From traditional herbal to cannabis tinctures, there are many ways to make your own plant medicine at home.

 And yes, there are so many benefits to using a cannabis tincture, which we will cover here today.

 Remember, here we are exclusively talking about alcohol-based cannabis extracts, not the standard tincture oil found in most CBD oil products.